 WHAT KIND OF MEDICAL PROVIDER SHOULD YOU SEE TO DIAGNOSE AND TREAT LOW-T?

-Diagnosing and treating low testosterone (Low-T) is an area of medicine that most physicians are not well versed in.
-Primary care physicians do not routinely check testosterone levels, let alone free testosterone levels.
+Diagnosing and treating low testosterone (Low T) is an area of medicine that most physicians are not well versed in.
+Primary care physicians do not routinely check testosterone levels, let alone Free Testosterone or Sex Hormone Binding Globulin (SHBG) levels.
 Most are unfamiliar with the medical workup necessary to make the diagnosis and how to properly monitor patients under treatment.
-Many are hesitant to treat symptomatic patients with “low normal” levels of testosterone.
+Many are hesitant to treat symptomatic patients with “Low Normal T”.

 Testosterone replacement therapy (TRT) is a primary focus of the Charleston Men’s Clinic.
 Our medical director is a Board Certified Specialist in Internal Medicine with over 3 decades of clinical experience.